nteract/papermill/CONTRIBUTING.md

 ### Running Tests Locally

-If you are contributing with documentation please jump to the [next section.](#Running-Documentation-Tests)
+If you are contributing with documentation please jump to [building documentation.](#Building-Documentation)

 We need to install the development package before we can run the tests.
 If anything is confusing below, always resort to the relevant documentation.